FIGHTING A SPEEDING TICKET IN COLUMBUS

 Points on your driving record could cause your auto insurance rates to go up considerably for several years.
 The Ohio point system adds two points to your license for driving more than 10 mph over the speed limit if the speed limit is 55 mph or more.
 If the speed limit is less than 55 mph, two points are added if you exceed the speed limit by more than 5 mph.

 If you fight it, you could have that fine reduced, have the ticket reduced to no points or even get the ticket dismissed, depending on the facts of your case.
-In fact, the Columbus Dispatch reports that a review of more than 4,500 tickets issued in work zones around the I-71/670 interchange and on I-270 found that more than 93% of people who went to court instead of mailing a check or entering a credit-card number online walked away with reduced or dismissed fines.
+In fact, the Columbus Dispatch reported a few years ago that a review of more than 4,500 tickets issued in work zones around the I-71/670 interchange and on I-270 found that more than 93% of people who went to court instead of mailing a check or entering a credit-card number online walked away with reduced or dismissed fines or charges.

-Hiring an attorney can save you the headache of waiting in long lines at the courthouse, taking off work to appear for your court date, fighting downtown traffic and parking, and navigating a very busy and sometimes confusing municipal court building.
+Hiring an attorney can save you the headache of waiting in long lines at the courthouse, taking off work to appear for your court date, fighting downtown traffic and parking, and navigating a very busy and sometimes confusing Franklin County Municipal Court building.

 EXPERIENCED COLUMBUS TRAFFIC ATTORNEY